Note 2: For the purposes of the IPPOSI strategy, advocacy is defined as the strategic use of IPPOSI representatives to increase awareness and understanding of issues related to patient access to, and involvement in health innovation across government, agency and regulatory spheres. IPPOSI advocacy a

 IPPOSI members were canvassed for their ideas on relevant health topics for IPPOSI to focus on over the two periods of 2017-2018 and 2019-2020.

 In summary, three priorities for the period were identified:

 Patient access to health innovation: HTA, real-world outcomes, value-based health care, HTA design and development, pricing, reimbursement and access

 Data/E-health: Patient registries, electronic health records, information architecture/infrastructure, data standards and standardisation, data quality, bioethics, data protection, privacy

 Patient involvement: Person-centred practices and engagement, patient advocacy and empowerment, guidelines, tools, culture change, metrics, coordination of healthcare, chronic disease management

-These priorities informed our work in 2017 and will continue to inform our work this year.
-To this end, the IPPOSI Board dedicated 2018 to the theme of Access to Medicines.
-A prioritization survey which focuses mainly on Access to Medicines was conducted in 2018.
+These priorities continue to inform our work.
+To this end, the IPPOSI Board dedicated 2018 to the theme of Access to Medicines and 2019 to ‘Patient Data’.